Chart Color Schemes

 Gloucester faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 14.9%, significantly lower than the NSW average of 32.2%.
+The area's university qualification rate is 14.9%, significantly lower than the NSW average of 32.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.2%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.1%).
-Trade and technical skills are prominent, with 42.0% of residents aged 15+ holding vocational credentials - advanced diplomas (10.0%) and certificates (32.0%).
+Bachelor degrees are the most common at 10.2%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.1%).
+Vocational credentials are prevalent, with 42.0% of residents aged 15+ holding such qualifications - advanced diplomas at 10.0% and certificates at 32.0%.

-A substantial 24.3% of the population is actively pursuing formal education, including 9.4% in primary education, 7.7% in secondary education, and 2.1% in tertiary education.
-Gloucester's five schools have a combined enrollment of 682 students, with typical Australian school conditions (ICSEA: 961) offering balanced educational opportunities.
+A total of 24.3% of the population is actively engaged in formal education, including 9.4% in primary, 7.7% in secondary, and 2.1% in tertiary education.
+The area's five schools have a combined enrollment of 682 students, operating under typical Australian school conditions (ICSEA: 961) with balanced educational opportunities.
 Education provision is balanced with four primary and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education